pharmaR/riskassessment/README.md

 After this step is complete, you can simply run the contents of `app.R` to launch and/or deploy the application!
-For more information on our dev philosophy as it pertains to package managment, please read the [“Using `renv`”](https://pharmar.github.io/riskassessment/articles/dev_renv.html) article.
+For more information on our dev philosophy as it pertains to package management, please read the [“Using `renv`”](https://pharmar.github.io/riskassessment/articles/dev_renv.html) article.